debrup27/portfolio1/README.md

 ---

 Each section is designed with a modern aesthetic and structured for easy navigation, ensuring a seamless experience for all users. **This also contains bug fixes to the original project created by Adrian,JSMastery.
-This project has only been made possible thanks to his open source contributions and guidance.**
+This project has only been possible thanks to his open source contributions and guidance.**

 ---